 Where will it take me?

-The Bachelor of Theology prepares you for a range of vocational ministry positions.
+Completion of the Master of Divinity will equip you to enter a range of vocational ministry positions, both in Australia and abroad.
 Feel free to have a look at Our Graduates to get an idea of the type of ministry positions in which our graduates serve.

 This is a course of the Australian College of Theology.

-For the Bachelor of Theology, students need to successfully complete the following 300/400 level units:
+For the Master of Divinity, students need to complete the following 500/600 level units, totalling 96 credit points:

 |Old Testament (Exegesis Units)